Hey! I hope you had a great Easter.

 CLICK HERE to watch the YouTube video.

 #1 – Butterfly

 Begin in a sitting position.
-Bring the bottom of your feet together, then drop your knees out to the sides.
+Bring the bottoms of your feet together, and then drop your knees out to the sides.
 Maintain an upright position in your upper body.
 Bend through the upper body to focus more on your hips.
 Look to stretch out the muscles in the hip, specifically the rotators of the hip.

 #2 – Happy Baby Going Single Leg at a Time

 Lie on your back on the floor with your hands at your sides.
 Relax your upper body, lift one knee toward your shoulder, and then grab your foot with the same side hand.
 Straighten out your leg partially, bring your knee toward your shoulder, and then hold the end position.